 Live Online Workshops via Zoom

 Research Ethics and Navigating the IRB as a Graduate Student.
-This session will be co-led by Dr. Thomas Holtgraves, Professor of Psychological Science, and Sena Lim, Human Research Protection Program Manager.
-Session goals will include:
+This session was co-led by Dr. Thomas Holtgraves, Professor of Psychological Science, and Sena Lim, Human Research Protection Program Manager.
+Session goals included:

 - Learning to identify and navigate appropriate research ethics as a graduate student researcher